Chinoiserie: Allure of the Exotic Orient

 Different countries came to specialize in various aspects of Chinoiserie.
 Germany excelled in the creation of porcelain figures.
 France specialized in creating ormolu mounts to fit onto the porcelain vases and other pieces, and Rococo artists like Jean-Antoine Watteau and Francois Boucher incorporated Chinese themes into their oil paintings.
 England produced Thomas Chippendale’s widely influential Chinese Chippendale furniture which included asymmetrical compositions of colorful birds, flowers, or images of exotic imaginary places.

-The Prince Regent Suite at Brocket Hall in Hertfordshire was commissioned by the Prince Regent of England himself.
+The Prince Regent of England himself commissioned the Prince Regent Suite at Brocket Hall in Hertfordshire.
 The guest bedroom suite is furnished in the Chinoiserie style, including hand-painted wallpaper.
 Renowned architect James Paine built Brocket Hall for Sir Mathew Lamb in 1760.
 Sir Matthew’s son became the first Lord Melbourne, largely through the efforts of his wife who was a mistress of the Prince Regent, later George IV, who was a frequent visitor to Brocket Hall.

 Chinoiserie after the 18th Century